 The Florida Keys Hawkwatch project is ready to receive tax-deductible donations and/or sponsorship at any point.

-Every little bit helps – Individual donors as well as contributions from organizations and companies allow FHK to operate through the season.
-Please contribute by clicking the “Donate” button, or by mailing in a check to the address below.
+Individual donors as well as contributions from organizations allow FHK to operate through the season.
+Please contribute by calling 305-804-6003, or by mailing a check to the address below.

 Contributors may write a check out to “Tropical Audubon Society” – with “Florida Keys Hawkwatch” written in the Memo field.
 Checks should be mailed to:

 Florida Keys Hawkwatch

 25520 SW 127 Av.

 Sponsoring organizations and companies will benefit in the following:

 - Featured on FKH banners at the monitoring site during the migration season, atCurry Hammock State Park, Marathon FL,